Arduino UNO Based Biometric Electronic Voting System with LCD Display and Fingerprint Authentication

 Conduct Voting & View Results

-• Press the RESULT button (A4) at any time
+Results: Press the RESULT button (A4) at any time to see C1/C2/C3 counts on the LCD for 5 seconds.

-Reset votes: clear EEPROM addresses 0, 1, 2 manually with a separate sketch using EEPROM.write(addr, 0).
+Reset votes: Use EEPROM.write(addr, 0) for addresses 0, 1, 2 in a separate sketch.

 07 / CodeArduino Code